thomasmcquaidee/thomasmcquaidee.github.io/_posts/2025-01-21-listening-to-more-albums.md

 - Remi Wolf - I'm Allergic To Dogs! - EP
 - Iglooghost - Bronze Claw Iso - EP
 - Have A Nice Life - Deathconsciousness
+- Die Spitz - Something To Consume
+- Totorro - Sofa So Good

 *Want to listen to*